csdojo-defaang/defaang/CONTRIBUTING.md

 To contribute, you will need to make a feature branch.
 This dramatically simplifies adding your code to the official repository and ensures the main branch is always working.
 As a heads up, it's best to let us know what you're working on by commenting on or creating an [issue](https://github.com/ykdojo/defaang/issues).
 This way, we all save time by working on different things.

 1. Call `git checkout main`.
 Always ensure you are on main before making a feature branch.
 2. Call `git checkout -b name-of-your-feature`.
 This will create a feature branch and switch to it.
-Try to be specific in your feature name, which helps track it down in the future if we need to.
+Try to be specific in your feature name, which helps us track it down in the future if we need to.
 3. Make a meaningful change.
 You don't want to implement the whole feature in one shot.
 Try to break your task into meaningful (and revertible) chunks, though sometimes one chunk is all it takes, like minor bug fixes.
 4. To create a commit, start by verifying with `git status` that only files you wanted to change are affected.
 If there are unexpected changes, please resolve them before continuing.
 5. Stage all of your changes with `git add -A`.